Interdependence in relationships – How do we get there from here?

 Independence, dependence, or both?

-It’s not uncommon to have strong negative associations with dependency or independence or both.
+It’s not uncommon to have strong negative associations with dependence or independence or both.
 Both have a dark side and a light side.
 Dependency can include generosity, support, and understanding.
 It can also include manipulation, smothering, and powerlessness.
 Independence can include self confidence, emotional differentiation, and freedom.
 It can also include isolation, disconnection, and arrogance.

 Put another way, most of us have a complicated relationship with either (or both) dependence or independence.
 We have to reconcile ourselves with both before we can proceed to the next level.